sleepy762/lucidloader/README.md

 - in Arch: `/usr/share/ovmf/x64/OVMF.fd`
 - in Debian: `/usr/share/ovmf/OVMF.fd`

+**DO NOT** use gcc to compile the project because it will not work.

 Run `make` in the root directory and you will get the `.efi` file.

 Alternatively, run `./qemuScript.sh` - it will compile the sources (runs `make -j8` by default), create a FAT image and convert it into ISO, and start QEMU with the image.